Phase Separation of Polyelectrolytes: The Effect of Charge Regulation: Introduction

 \section{Introduction}

 Solutions of oppositely charged polyelectrolytes under certain conditions can undergo a liquid-liquid phase separation, resulting in a condensed phase coexisting with a dilute one.
 This phenomenon was described almost a century ago~\cite{Bungenberg} and is known as {\it complex coacervation}.
-It has instigated a broad interest in many areas of soft matter science, including polymer, colloid and protein physics~\cite{{Charles2020}}.
+It has instigated broad interest in many areas of soft matter science, including polymers, colloids and protein physics~\cite{{Charles2020,Rumyantsev2021}}.
 More recently, complex coacervation was invoked as a potential mechanism underpinning the formation of membrane-less intracellular compartments in biological systems, playing a key role in controlling biochemical processes within the cell~\cite{Brangwynne2011, Brangwynne2015}.

 Complex coacervation was first modeled and analyzed by Voorn and Overbeek~\cite{voorn1956}.
 In the Voorn-Overbeek (VO) model, the phase separation results from a competition, described within the Debye-H\"uckel (DH) theory~\cite{Debye1923}, between the entropy of mixing and the electrostatic fluctuation attraction between charged monomers.
-The VO model largely captures the phenomenology of coacervate phase behavior, although the model neglects the connectivity of the polymer chains and its validity conditions are limited by the DH theory, and is limited to low salt concentrations.
+The VO model largely captures the phenomenology of coacervate phase behavior, although the model neglects the connectivity of the polymer chains and its validity conditions are limited by DH theory to low salt concentrations.
 Later on, different generalizations of the model as well as improvements in its methodology and computational aspects have been proposed~\cite{Wang2018,Charles2020}.
-These later works capture potentially relevant physics that the VO model might have missed, and are based on various aspects of polymer field-theory, scaling theory, and counterion release models.
+These later works capture potentially relevant physics that the VO model might have missed and are based on various aspects of polymer field-theory, scaling theory, and counterion release models.

 Unlike the assumed constant charge assigned to the polymer chains in the original VO model, the charge association/dissociation processes of chargeable polymer groups lead to the {\it charge regulation} (CR) mechanism~\cite{yael2018}.
-The principal effect is that the variation in the polymer charge is a function of the polymer concentration, added salt concentration, and/or the solution pH.
-The CR mechanism was first invoked to describe the acid/base properties of polyelectrolytes, as well as the dissociation equilibria of proteins (for historical references, see Ref.~\cite{Yael}).
+The principal effect is that the variation in the polymer charge is a function of the polymer concentration, added salt concentration, and/or solution pH.
+The CR mechanism was first invoked to describe the acid/base properties of polyelectrolytes as well as the dissociation equilibria of proteins.
+(For historical references, see ref.~\cite{Yael}).